nhunguyen0118/DS-NIRdata-OriginClassification/README.md

 ## Dataset(confidential)
 Due to confidentiality agreements, the raw data is not publicly shared.
 For code demonstration, synthetic demo files are included under `/sample_data/`.

-The dataset is collected from ground black pepper measured via NIR devices.
+The raw dataset is collected from ground black pepper measured via NIR machine.

 📁 NIR data (ground)/
 ├── Date folders (e.g. 2022-06-23)/